 During the nationwide lockdown, Menzies intensified Finfind’s efforts to assist business owners by building COVID-19 relief information and debt relief solutions into Finfind’s online portal.

-Menzies also took the lead to conduct a national COVID-19 impact survey, supported by the government and big business.
+Menzies also took the lead in conducting a national COVID-19 impact survey, supported by the government and big business.
 The impact survey aims to provide crucial information to stakeholders, to inform the recovery solutions needed for this vital sector during, and post COVID-19.

 SEE ALSO: 4 Powerful Women in Tech Share What it Takes to Make it in the Industry